Perth Attractions: 14 Best things to do in Perth

 By the late 1880s, the Pensioner Forces were disbanded in favour of a police force, although the barracks continued to be used for various purposes.
 This freestanding arch is all that is left of the building after demolition commenced in the 1960s to make way for the freeway, and public protest at the time was enough to save this small remnant of the barracks from demolition to provide a reminder of what was at the site in early settler times.

-Learn about the history of the Perth Mint
+Learn about the History of the Perth Mint

 Perth Mint